GSA Position Statement:

 The Geological Society of America can:

 • Provide members with print, Web, and personnel resources to facilitate communication with decision makers regarding the role of government in mineral and energy resources.
-GSA’s Geology and Public Policy Committee, Geology and Society Division, and Director for Geoscience Policy in Washington, D.C., have considerable expertise for providing such assistance.
+GSA’s Geology and Public Policy Committee, Geology and Society Division, and Public Policy Office in Washington, D.C., have considerable expertise for providing such assistance.

-• Raise awareness of the role of geology and government in mineral and energy resources by publishing articles, conducting symposia, technical sessions, and workshops at annual and sectional meetings on these subjects.
+• Raise awareness of the role of geology and government in mineral and energy resources by publishing articles and conducting symposia, technical sessions, and workshops at annual and sectional meetings on these subjects.

 References